International Admissions FAQ

 Canadian students do not need to visit an embassy.
 Instead, they must be prepared to present their I-20 form and proof of payment of the $350 I-901 fee at the border.
 Failure to present these documents may result in the student being denied entry to the USA.

 OPT is not an option for IWS students or alumni.
 Regarding CPT, it is important to realize that IWS is a low-residency graduate school, and our students only come to the IWS campus for one week at a time to attend intensive classes.
 There are no dormitories or residential students at IWS.
-Furthermore, since IWS requires all students to have a ministry context prior to enrolling in classes, it is generally difficult to make the case for CPT, as it requires proof that a student’s job is necessary for their education.
-But the IWS staff is happy to work with international students on a case-by-case basis to determine whether they might qualify for CPT.
+Furthermore, since IWS requires all students to have a ministry context before enrolling in classes, it is generally difficult to make the case for CPT, as it requires proof that a student’s job is necessary for their education.
+However, the IWS staff is happy to work with international students on a case-by-case basis to determine whether they might qualify for CPT.

 IWS can usually provide airport pickups/drop-offs for international students only, provided their flights arrive/depart at a reasonable time.
 Additionally, IWS may be able to provide our international students with a host home for the week.
 For more information about these services please read the housing and transportation guidelines carefully.